JuliaJansen/project/README.md

 ## All connected: energy, emission and waste in Europe

-This project visualizes the energy production and use on the one hand and on the other hand emission and generation of waste for EU countries.
+This project visualizes the energy production and use on the one hand and on the other hand emission and generation of waste for European countries.
 For the visualisation I used the D3 library and several examples on github.

 *****screenshots*****

 ### Acknowledgements
-These can be find in the directory 'external' inside the directory 'scripts'
 - Slider by https://github.com/sujeetsr/d3.slider
 - Tooltip by Justin Palmer (c) 2013: http://bl.ocks.org/Caged/6476579
+These can be find in the directory 'external' inside the directory 'scripts'.
 Further these examples were of a great help to me:
 - https://bl.ocks.org/jasondavies/1341281
 - https://bl.ocks.org/mbostock/3887051